 What are the Vitamins in aloe Vera?

-It provides several vitamins like vitamin A (beta-carotene) along with C and E. Indeed, they act as antioxidants which neutralize free radicals.
-Additionally, there are vitamin B 12, choline and folic acid.
+It provides several vitamins like vitamin A (beta-carotene) along with C and E. Indeed, they act as antioxidants that neutralize free radicals.
+Additionally, there are vitamin B 12, choline, and folic acid.

 What are the Minerals in aloe Vera?

 We require them to function properly in diverse metabolic pathways of different enzyme systems.
 Sometimes, they also perform as antioxidants.